Folkor1/CI_PP3_EnterTheMatrix/README.md

 ## Validation

 [PEP8 online](http://pep8online.com/) was used to check the code for errors.
-Code passed the validation in all files.
+Code passed validation in all files.

 <details><summary>run.ry validation</summary>